Foundation Diploma in Art & Design

 Unit 2: Developing Specialist Practice

-This stage further develops the skills from Unit 1 as you make your decisions about your preferred choice of degree subject.
-You will be able to define your creative ambitions by adopting a holistic approach to a range of activities, which will support, contextualise and position your creative endeavour within your chosen specialist practice.
-You will also construct a portfolio of your best work in preparation for university interviews.
+This unit will provide students with the opportunity to reflect on the knowledge, skills and practices they have developed in Unit 1 of the qualification, and to define their creative ambitions by encouraging a holistic approach to a range of activities, which will support, contextualise and position their creative endeavour within their chosen specialist practice.

 Unit 3: Consolidating Practice